deorth-boffin/l2m4g/README.md

     }
 ```
 ### Plugins config
-Plugins configuration is written as "$plugin_name" setion.
+Plugins configuration is written as `"plugin_name"` setion.
 Argument in each setion will be directly pass to plugin as it's keyword argments.
 See configuration section in each plugin section.
 Only plugin that its configuration existed in config file will be enabled.
 So even if the plugin does not need configuration at all, you will need to create its config setion as an empty dict, like this:
 ```
     "s_tui_sensors":{}